Australian/ Baking/ Dessert/ Recipes

 Instructions

-• Pop your self raising flour and white sugar into a small mixing bowl.
-Give it a quick stir and leave a hole in the middle.
+• Pop your 1 cup self raising flour and ¾ cup white sugar into a small mixing bowl.
+Give it a quick stir and leave a well in the middle.

 1 cup self raising flour, ¾ cup white sugar

-• Next, crack the egg in the centre and add the almond essence.
+• Next, crack the 1 egg in the centre and add the ½ tsp almond essence.
 Mix it through just a little.
-Pour in the milk and softened butter, stirring thoroughly for a minute or two (or on low to medium speed for a mixer).
+Pour in the ½ cup milk and 2 tbsp salted butter (softened), stirring until the ingredients are just combined.
+Tip: Avoid overmixing here, as this can lead to dry, dense muffins.
+Mix juuust enough to bring the ingredients together).

 ⅓ cup raspberries, ¼ cup white choc chips

-• Carefully spoon your muffin mixture into patty pans, filling each 3/4 to the top for nice tall muffins.
-Pop them in the oven to bake for around 25 minutes or until gorgeously golden brown.
+• Carefully spoon your muffin mixture into muffin trays lined with silicone muffin moulds or paper patty pans, filling each one up only 3/4 of the way to allow plenty of space for the muffins to rise.
+Bake for 25 minutes or until gorgeously golden brown.

 Video